schlop/blog/content/posts/2020-05-19---My-Zotero-Workflow.md

 [Zotero](https://www.zotero.org/) is a reference manager that helps researchers to organize and keep track of academic papers.
 In this post, I will describe my workflow with Zotero, how I add papers to my library, how I manage and annotate them, and how I reference them in Word.

 During my Bachelors and Masters, I used EndNote to organize my papers.
-However, after starting my PhD and using EndNote almost every day, I became more and more annoyed by it.
-Performance was bad (adding a single reference to a word document took about 30s), the software architecture was old and unstable (32 bit), scripting was very limited, and I was missing some specific features to optimize my workflow (see below).
-So after a six months of suffering, I decided to switch to Zotero.
-The transition was really painful, because EndNote's abilities to export your library in a format that Zotero can read are very limited.
+However, after starting a PhD and using EndNote almost every day, I became more and more annoyed by it.
+Performance was bad (adding a single reference to a word document took about 30s), the software architecture was old and unstable (32 bit), scripting was very limited, and I was missing some features to optimize my workflow (see below).
+So after six months of suffering, I decided to switch to Zotero.
+The transition was really painful because EndNote's abilities to export your library in a format that Zotero can read are very limited.
 But it was totally worth it and I'm really happy with my current setup.

 ## Adding papers to your Zotero Library